 Triple-Chime Movement: A movement that features a selection of three chiming melodies.

 Tubular Chimes: Musically tuned, hollow metal tubes of varying lengths, which, when struck by the movement hammers, produce a musical sound or melody the clock plays on the quarter, half, or full hour.

-Waisted Clock Cabinet: A clock cabinet formed of three sections, the center section being the narrowest.
+Waisted Clock Cabinet: A clock cabinet is formed of three sections, the center section is the narrowest.